MayurHulke/mayur-blog/content/posts/next-ai-breakthrough.md

 - Tackling dangerous jobs like disaster cleanup or hazardous waste handling
 - Managing household chores that consume our limited free time

-"The true test of AI won't be whether it writes a convincing email," notes robotics pioneer Dr. Helen Marquez.
-"It will be whether it can help an 85-year-old safely get into the shower, fold laundry while you're at work, or reorganize your garage while respecting which tools are valuable and which are junk."[^8]
+The true test of AI won't be whether it writes a convincing email,It will be whether it can help an 85-year-old safely do her day to day tasks at home [^8]

 ## When Robot Aid Becomes Second Nature?